Privacy Preserving Image Registration: Introduction

 \section{Introduction}

 Image Registration is a crucial task in medical imaging applications, allowing to spatially align imaging features between two or multiple scans.
 Registration methods are today a central component of state-of-the-art methods for atlas-based segmentation \citep{shattuck2009online,cardoso2013steps}, morphological and functional analysis \citep{dale1999cortical,ashburner2000voxel}, multi-modal data integration \citep{heinrich2011non}, and longitudinal analysis \citep{reuter2010highly,ashburner2013symmetric}.
 Typical registration paradigms are based on a given transformation model (e.g. affine or non-linear), a cost function and an associated optimization routine.
 A large number of image registration approaches have been proposed in the literature over the last decades, covering a variety of assumptions on the spatial transformations, cost functions, image dimensionality and optimization strategy \citep{schnabel2016advances}.
 Image registration is the workhorse of many real-life medical imaging software and applications, including public web-based services for automated segmentation and labelling of medical images.
 Using these services generally requires uploading and exchanging medical images over the Internet, to subsequently perform image registration with respect to one or multiple (potentially proprietary) atlases.
-There are also emerging data analysis paradigms, such as Federated Learning (FL) \citep{mcmahan2017communication}, where medical images can be jointly registered and analysed in multi-centric scenarios to perform group analysis \citep{gazula2021decentralized}.
-In these settings, the creation of registration-based image templates \citep{ashburner2000voxel} is currently not possible without disclosing the image information.
-For this reason, due to the evolving juridical landscape on data protection, these applications of image registration may not be compliant anymore with regulations currently existing in many countries, such as the European General Data Protection Regulation (GDPR) \footnote{\url{https://gdpr-info.eu/}}, or the US Health Insurance Portability and Accountability Act (HIPAA)\footnote{\url{https://www.hhs.gov/hipaa/index.html}}.
-Medical imaging information falls within the realm of personal health data \citep{lotan2020medical} and its sensitive nature should ultimately require the analysis under privacy preserving constraints, for instance by preventing to share the image content in clear form.
+Besides these classical medical imaging use-cases, emerging paradigms for collaborative data analysis, such as Federated Learning (FL) \citep{mcmahan2017communication}, have been proposed to enable analysis of medical images in multicentric scenarios for performing group analysis \citep{gazula2021decentralized} and distributed machine learning \citep{kaissis2021end, zerka2020blockchain}.
+However, in these settings, typical medical imaging tasks such as spatial alignment and downstream operations are generally not possible without disclosing the image information.